-This recipe comes in at 2 calories, 67 carbs, and 0.0 net carbs (total carbs-allulose).
+This recipe comes in at 50 calories, 74 carbs, and 9.59 net carbs (total carbs-allulose) for the ENTIRE pint!
 See the recipe card at the bottom of the post for all nutrition facts.

 I made this recipe as an experiment and had low hopes that it would turn out anything but icy.
 Well, I was so wrong!
 When I processed the espresso sorbet, I couldn’t believe the results.
 Somehow, the Ninja Creami turned 4 ingredients, one being water, into a super thick and creamy frozen treat.
 How could that be?
 I’ve never been so pleasantly surprised by a Ninja Creami recipe before!
 Trust me, this recipe is amazing!